 Bradley D. Stoker, SHRM-SCP grew up in Northern Utah.
 Bradley graduated from Brigham Young University in 2013 with a Bachelor of Science in Management and Emphasis in Global Supply Chain Management.
 He has since lived and worked across the country, working in warehouse operations before transitioning to a successful career in Human Resources Management.

 Bradley currently resides in the Chicago suburbs and is an HR manager at a Fortune 40 Company.
 Bradley is a firm believer of the power of quality space and science programs for children and youth and has seen firsthand the benefit that these programs to himself growing up.
-STAR Camp played a pivotal role in setting Bradley up for personal and professional success, and he is excited to see how STAR Camp and the Douglas Space and Science Center will positively impact Northern Utah Youth.
+STAR Camp played a pivotal role in setting Bradley up for personal and professional success, and he is excited to see how STAR Camp and the Douglas Space and Science Foundation will positively impact Northern Utah Youth.

 Outside of work, Bradley is an avid NASCAR fan, and enjoys traveling, reading, hiking, camping, and volunteering.